jaykalinani/AsterX/MultiPatch/src/cake/README.md

 Jacobians and their derivatives are auto-generated in this patch system.
 To generate the source files, evaluate the whole notebook file [`Cake7_Gen.nb`](resources/Cake_Gen.nb)

+# Pluto.jl notebook

+The `Pluto.jl` notebook [`coordinate_tests.jl`](./resources/coordinate_tests.jl) compares data output by `CarpetX` via the [`run_cake_tests.par`](../../par/run_cake_tests.par) parameter file with the expected output of `global2local` and `local2global`.
+If the tests pass, no output is produced, otherwise an error message will be printed.
+Note that in order to reproduce the tests, one must change the directory information near the top of the notebook